FAQs - Home Air Conditioning Information

 Each split system cooling unit has a nominal SEER rating.
 This rating can be increased with the upgrade of the same series indoor unit.
 The SEER rating of a system is based on the combination of equipment installed in the home.
 The outdoor equipment (heat pump or air conditioner), as well as the indoor equipment (evaporator coil and furnace, or air handler), play a vital role in the total rating.

-Heat pumps and air conditioners require a professional tune-up twice a year; in the spring and fall.
-Inspections on boiler and furnace systems should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines, oil tank and every part of the actual furnace and boiler.
-Meanwhile, heat pump and air conditioning unit inspections should also include inspections of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.
+All heating and cooling equipment require annual professional tuneup.
+Inspections on boilers and furnaces should include ductwork, pipes, dampers, valves, the chimney, registers, radiators, pumps, blowers, fuel lines and the oil tank.
+Heat pump and air conditioning unit inspections should also include an examination of the fan, compressor, indoor coils, outdoor coils, and refrigerant lines.

-Since they are electronic, programmable thermostats are more accurate and efficient than thermostats that contain mercury.
-With programmable thermostats you can control the temperature in your home at different times of day without ever touching your thermostat.
-Because everything is automatic, you will never forget to change the setting on your own.
+Programmable thermostats are more accurate and efficient than thermostats that contain mercury.
+With a programmable thermostat, you can program settings in advance so that you can control the temperature at different times of the day.
+You will never have to worry about remembering to adjust the settings manually.